 Frogs and Reptiles

 The most brilliantly colored animals in Costa Rica are undoubtedly the frogs and reptiles.
 In fact, the unofficial mascot of the country is the tiny red-eyed tree frog with its unmistakable piercing eyes atop a bright green and blue body.
 These little guys camouflage themselves simply by closing their big eyes as they rest upon a piece of green foliage.
 If they detect a predator nearby, simply opening their red eyes can momentarily stun a dangerous visitor while the frog has a quick chance to flee.
-Other beautiful frogs and reptiles of Costa Rica include the poison dart frog, iguana, sea turtle and sometimes the occasional crocodile.
+Other beautiful reptiles of Costa Rica include the poison dart frog, iguana, sea turtle and even crocodiles!
 There are also a variety of snakes that are commonly found here.
 One of these, the venomous eyelash viper snake, is a bit of a celebrity.
-Evolution has bestowed upon this colorful reptile what appear to be a set of eyelashes that would undoubtedly envy any human supermodel.
-Strangely, these eyelashes are not eyelashes at all... they are actually modified scales situated above the eye that can aid in camouflage.
+Evolution has bestowed upon this colorful reptile what appear to be a set of eyelashes that would undoubtedly provoke envy in any human supermodel.
+Strangely, these eyelashes are not eyelashes at all, but actually modified scales situated above the eye that can aid in camouflage.
 The jungle is full of surprises!

 While some travelers may seek out a particular destination for its beautiful vistas or unique culture, anyone visiting Costa Rica can know with confidence that they are experiencing a place that surpasses all others in terms of the abundance and diversity of wildlife.

 See for yourself on our Costa Rica Biking and Multi-Adventure trips!